 Please note that there are two bus terminals in San Gil.
 The first is the main bus terminal, into and from which all of the coach-style buses and night buses to larger cities go.
 This is a proper bus terminal, with several bus company offices, little local cafés and tuck shops.
 It’s a little out of the main town across the river; a taxi should cost you a flat rate of 5000 pesos into San Gil and back.

 On the other side of the river, near the centre of town (Carrera 10 #17), you’ll find the San Gil Terminalito.
 This is the bus terminal from which the minibuses to smaller local towns operate.
 This is more basic, isn’t open as late and only has one ticket desk.
 The terminalito does have a toilet but not much else.
 Always check which terminal you need to go to – it’s worth checking with your accommodation or taxi driver as they’ll know which San Gil bus terminal to go to judging on your destination.
 Buses at San Gil terminalito tend to be colectivos that leave when full rather than having a set timetable.

 Things to do in San Gil, Colombia

 Oh lawd, where do we start?
 They don’t call San Gil Colombia’s adrenaline heartland for nothing.
 You’ll find activities and tours in San Gil for all levels of adrenaline junkie (even base-jumping, but we’re not ones to throw ourselves off a cliff in our mum’s duvet so we can’t advise you much on that, unfortunately).
 Let’s try and arrange this list of things to do in San Gil in order of which I’m scared of them.

 1. Bungee jumping

-It’s a no from us.
+It’s a no from me.
 But if you truly want to scare the living daylights out of your poor self then San Gil has bungee jumping of the 50m, 70m and 140m varieties over the River Fonce which passes through the town.

 2a.
 Paragliding over the Chicamocha canyon